MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-r-based-power-bi-desktop.md

 Now that we have a basic `corrplot` visual, let's add properties to the property pane that allow the user to change the look and feel to the visual.

-We'll use the `method` argument to configure the shape of the data points.
+We use the `method` argument to configure the shape of the data points.
 The default script uses a circle.
 Modify your visual to let the user choose between several options.

-1. Define an `object` called *settings* in the *capabilities.json* file and give it the properties shown below.
+1. Define an `object` called *settings* in the *capabilities.json* file and give it the following properties.
 Then use this object name in the enumeration method to get the values from the property pane.

     ```json
     {